RSP-git-code/ecommerce_django/README.md

-## ProVenture Marketplace – Your Friendly Online Store
+## Proventure Marketplace – Your Friendly Online Store
 ProVenture Marketplace is a simple yet feature-rich eCommerce web application built with Django.
 It allows users to:

 -- Browse and search products with typo-tolerant search